All degree requirements are subject to the provisions and notices in the Undergraduate Catalog. Information is valid through August 2015.

 NIU Career Services and the departmental office can assist students in searching for employment.
 The department receives notices of job openings and posts them regularly.
 Frequently, NIU chemistry graduates in management positions will inform the department of any current openings they wish to fill.

-Course numbers listed below are those at NIU; see the Articulation Tables or online Articulation Tables for course equivalencies at your institution.
+Course numbers listed below are those at NIU; see the online articulation tables for course equivalencies at your institution.

 |CHEM 210, Gen Chem l||3||CHEM 211, Gen Chem ll||3|